 #2 Visit Fortaleza de Santa Teresa

-The Santa Teresa Fort is one of the only Uruguay tourist attractions near Punta del Diablo.
-The historic military fort is located just 7 miles (11.5km) north of the town within the greater Santa Teresa National Park.
+The Santa Teresa Fort is one of the only tourist attractions near Punta del Diablo.
+The historic military fort is located just 7 miles north of the town within the greater Santa Teresa National Park.

-The fort is open to visitors (for a small fee) and the surrounding park – with intertwining paths and lush vegetation – is free to visit.
-Fortaleza de Santa Teresa dates to 1762.
-It was built by the Portuguese, but was captured by Spain in 1793, and was the site of many battles.
+Fortaleza de Santa Teresa itself dates to 1762.
+It was built by the Portuguese, but was captured by Spain in 1793, and was the site of many brutal battles.

-#3 Walk To The Faro Punta Palmar Lighthouse
+#3 Walk To Faro Punta Palmar Lighthouse

-The red-and-white striped Punta Palmar Lighthouse sits at the southern end of Playa de la Viuda.
-Although it is part of a private residence and not accessible, the elevated, rocky peninsula offers fantastic views of the sea.
 The lighthouse was built in 1977 and is still used for nautical navigation.
-We recommend packing a picnic and taking a stroll to the lighthouse for lunch-with-a-view!
+We recommend packing a picnic and taking a stroll for a lunch-with-a-view!

 Even with the recent boom in tourism, it doesn’t take more than 20 minutes to get from one end of Punta del Diablo to the other.
-However, exploring the grid of dirt roads to corner markets, mom-and-pop restaurants and picturesque viewpoints can take an entire afternoon.
-Let the sound of the roaring ocean serve as a compass as you follow dusty roads that are not marked by street signs.

 Wander deeper into the neighborhood and up the hill on the northern end of town.
 Here new holiday apartments are quickly being built for optimal ocean views.